Dreizaedra/Random_Password_Generator/README.txt

 _____________________________________________________________________________

-This is a small personal project I made to practice coding front-end stuff more than anything else.
+This is a small personal project I made to practice muscle memory
+and coding front-end stuff more than anything else.